Henry IV at the Battle of Ivry

 Henry IV at the Battle of Ivry is a 1627 oil on canvas by the artist Peter Paul Rubens, measuring 367 by 693 cm.
-It shows Henry IV of France at Ivry and forms a pair with The Triumphal Entry of Henry IV into Paris - both were bought by Cosimo III de' Medici in 1686.
-They are both now in the Uffizi Gallery in Florence, where they have been since 1773.
+It shows Henry IV of France at Ivry and forms a pair with The Triumphal Entry of Henry IV into Paris.
+Both paintings were bought by Cosimo III de' Medici in 1686.
+They have been in the Uffizi Gallery in Florence since 1773.